 Additionally, you can make multiple payments throughout the month to lower your overall balance.
 That way, when the balance is reported to the bureaus, your credit utilization is in good shape.

 If you want to get a better handle on your credit, you can always check your credit reports from Equifax and TransUnion on Credit Karma and dispute any errors you see.

 If you’re curious about when credit card companies report to credit bureaus, now you have a better idea.

 Regardless of the timeline, there are some things you can do to keep your credit scores in good shape.

 “It’s so important to establish healthy credit habits, and that starts with paying your bills on time, every time,” says Bistritz-Balkan.

-It also means regularly checking your credit reports so you can see where you stand and ensure there are no errors.
-Doing so can help you avoid any trouble and ensure you’re on the right path.
+And check your credit reports regularly so that you can see where you stand and ensure there are no errors.
+Doing so can help you avoid any trouble and ensure you’re on the right financial path.

 See data insights about the following credit cards: